 As neat as they are, fleas are pests and they are not welcome in any home that I know of.
 In addition to biting, making our pets uncomfortable by biting them and sometime causing allergic reaction and generally giving people the heebie-jeebies, fleas can also be a host for tapeworms- as if they weren’t already gross enough.

 So, I am sure I have provided enough juicy details to make everyone itchy now.
 So, how do you avoid them/get rid of them?
-Get Advantage from your veterinarian.
-Advantage Multi has the added “advantage” of preventing heartworm as well.
+There are several Veterinary approved products that you can pick up from your Veterinarian.
+Some products come in liquid form which you apply on the back of the neck, and there are also chew options.
 If your pet has fleas and all in contact animals are treated for 3 consecutive months, nothing further has to be done to decontaminate the environment.
 This means flea collars, sprays, magic potions and exorcisms are not required.
-Just a simple liquid, applied to the skin on the back of the neck/along the back once a month for 3 consecutive months, will suffice.
 Treating for 3 months is needed because that allows us to treat the whole population, not just the adults- because remember 95% of the population are eggs, larvae and pupae.
 This will treat and prevent fleas for the time they are on the Advantage.
 After that, your pet can still get fleas from other in contact animals, you can bring fleas (or eggs, pupae or larvae) in from the environment on your clothes or they can get it directly from the environment if they venture outdoors.
 We are lucky here in Canada, really, because often times we get somewhat of a break from flea season in the winter due to cold temperatures.
 In warmer climates, fleas are a serious problem year round where they continue to wreak havoc and transmit disease.